Vladimir Stojković: Later years

-On 25 January 2014, free agent Stojković signed a six-month contract with Ergotelis F.C. in the Superleague Greece.
-He made his debut with his new team on 2 February 2014, in a 1–0 away win against Panionios FC.
+On 25 January 2014, free agent Stojković signed a six-month contract with Ergotelis in the Super League Greece.
+He made his debut with his new team on 2 February 2014, in a 1–0 away win against Panionios.

 Stojković signed a three-year contract with Maccabi Haifa F.C. in the Israeli Premier League on 10 June 2014.
 Two years later he returned to England, agreeing to a two-year deal at Championship club Nottingham Forest, and playing his first game on 11 September 2016 in a 2–2 away draw against Aston Villa.

 On 15 August 2017, Stojković returned to his former club Partizan.
 He made his debut two days later, in a 0–0 home draw to Videoton FC in the first leg of the Europa League play-off round.
 In the second game Partizan was more successful with an overall triumph of 4–0 and therefore won a new participation in the group stage of the Europa League.
 On 27 August, Stojković made his comeback debut in goal for Partizan in the domestic championship games.
 When he was named Man of the Match at the 155th eternal derby against the hosts Red Star in the game that ended in a 0–0 draw at the Rajko Mitić Stadium.

 Stojković agreed to sign a new four-year contract on 23 January 2018.
 After the retirement of Saša Ilić, he was appointed the new captain.

 On 28 July 2021, Stojković joined Saudi club Al-Fayha on a one-year deal, signed by compatriot Vuk Rašović.
 On 19 May 2022, he won the 2022 King Cup final with Al-Fayha against Al Hilal, to be their first title ever in that competition.

+On 25 June 2025, Stojković returned to Serbia, joining SuperLiga club Radnički 1923.
+In January 2026, after having made eight appearances for the Kragujevac-based side, he joined fellow SuperLiga club Čukarički, signing a one-and-a-half year contract.